 Note that two BP compliant web services instances may both support the use of WS- Addressing yet fail to agree on a common set of features necessary to interact with one another.
 For example, a RECEIVER may require the use of non-anonymous response EPRs (and advertise this via the wsam:NonAnonymousResponses nested policy assertion) yet a SENDER, for various reasons (e.g. the presence of NATs or firewalls), may only support the use of anonymous response EPRs.

+The following Requirements are profiling the use of WS-Addressing.

 Requiring WS-Addressing SOAP Headers

 R1040 If an endpoint requires use of WS-Addressing by use of a wsam:Addressing policy assertion, an ENVELOPE sent by a SENDER MUST carry all required WS-Addressing SOAP headers.
 CORE TESTABLE BP1040a, BP1040b, BP1040c, BP1142a, BP1142b, BP1142c, BP1143a, BP1143b, BP1143c